Kodeclik Blog

 In other words, does the sqrt() function in Python return the square root of a negative number?
 Let's see what happens when we print the square root of a negative number.

 We know that the square root of -1 is the imaginary number often denoted by “i”, but the math module’s sqrt() function does not work with imaginary numbers.
-So the above code will output:
+So the above code will result in the below output (to understand the error, learn more about Python's math domain error).

 If you would like to find square roots of negative numbers, you can explore the use of the "cmath" module.
 The cmath module is a built-in module in Python that contains a variety of complex mathematical functions.
 In the below program, we first import the cmath module and then use the square root function within this library (which is also called sqrt, but not to be confused with the square root function within the math module).